-I started writing a Haiku-a-day as an exercise in calming the mind.
+I started writing a Haiku-a-day as an exercise to calm my mind.

 Dogs ate fallen pears.